freeCodeCamp/guide/src/pages/git/git-commit/index.md

 - if multiple commits edit different parts of the project, they will not overwrite each other even if the authors of the commit were unaware of each other.
 This is one of the benefits of using Git over a tool like Dropbox or Google Drive.

 ### Options
 There are a number of options that you can include with `git commit`.
-However, this guide will only cover the two most common options.
+However, this guide will only cover the most common options.
 For an extensive list of options, please consult the <a href='https://git-scm.com/docs/git-commit' target='_blank' rel='nofollow'>Git documentation</a>.

 #### The -m Option
 The most common option used with `git commit` is the `-m` option.
 The `-m` stands for message.
 When calling `git commit`, it is required to include a message.
 The message should be a short description of the changes being committed.
 The message should be at the end of the command and it must be wrapped in quotations `" "`.